danplisetsky/danplisetsky.github.io/content/md/posts/2020/2020-03-12-moving-to-canada.md

 ### Read the official docs

 If you're interested in moving to Canada, take a few hours to read the [official IRCC website][].
 It will give you all the information you'll need.
-If you really want a condensed version, go read Harry Schwartz or Julik (see links above).
+If you really want a condensed version, go read Harry Schwartz (see the link above).
 Keep in mind that those are anecdotal sources — use them to supplement the official information.
 By the way, what you're reading right now is also an anecdotal source.